New Jersey Workers Compensation FAQ

 Doctors working for your employer’s insurance company may try to downplay your condition or suggest minimal treatment.
 If you believe that you have been misdiagnosed or have not been given the treatment you need, then an experienced New Jersey workers comp lawyer at our law firm can guide you in the next steps you can take to make sure you get the medical care you need.

 Since New Jersey workers compensation is a no-fault system, you typically cannot sue your employer for a workplace injury.
 There are some exceptions, though.
 If your employers acted recklessly or intentionally caused your injury or illness, then you may be able to bring a personal injury lawsuit against them.

 You may be able to pursue compensation from other parties besides your employer in addition to your workers compensation benefits.
 For example, you may become ill from exposure to a toxic chemical in your workplace.
 If so, then you may be able to file a civil suit against the negligent chemical manufacturer.
 It is best to consult a workers comp lawyer to learn all your legal options after a work injury.

 If you are looking for a knowledgeable and experienced workers comp lawyer, then the Spevack Law Firm can help you.
 We have three office locations in Iselin, New Brunswick and Teaneck.
 Thus, we are always close by when workers in Middlesex County, Union County and across New Jersey need us.

-There is no financial risk in having our attorneys handle your case.
+There is no financial risk in having our New Jersey workers compensation attorneys handle your case.
 We do not take fees for our workers comp services unless we are successful in gaining benefits on your behalf.
 Learn how we may be able to help by contacting our law firm today.